CHTC/chtc-website-source/uw-research-computing/testing-and-scaling-up.md

 Much of HTCondor's HTC power comes from the ability to run a large number of jobs simulateously.
-To optimize your work with a high-throughput computing (HTC) approach, you will need to test and optimizing the resource requests of those jobs, by only requesting the amount of memory, disk, and cpus truely needed.
+To optimize your work with a high-throughput computing (HTC) approach, you will need to test and optimizing the resource requests of those jobs, by only requesting the amount of memory, disk, and cpus truly needed.
 This is an important practice that will maximize your throughput by optimizing the number of potential 'slots' that your jobs can match to, reducing the overall turnaround time for completing a whole batch.